 Calendars, binders, pictures, workbooks, and guides are all things that you can sell online to make passive income.
-Sarah Titus, one of my favorite bloggers, made over 52,000 dollars her first month selling her printables on Shopify.
-Sarah guides you through the process with her FREE Shopify Series.
+Tracie Fobes, one of my favorite bloggers, has made a fortune selling printables on her site.
+Tracie guides you through the process with her Easy Printables class.

 Amazon Direct Kindle Publishing, or Amazon KDP for short, is a FREE self-publishing service.
 You write the book and then you can publish it in less than 5 minutes.
 You control the price of your book and maintain the rights to it.

 A step by step guide is available on Amazon’s website to walk you through the process.